simon387/notes/java/liferay_LRP-614.md

 9. The method to embed the non-instanceable Language portlet with the name "82" is a theme is:

    + $theme.runtime("82")

 10. The method to embed a portlet in a layout template is:

     + processor.processPortlet()

+11. Portlets events are distributed to portlets on different pages by setting the property:

+    + portlet.event.distributoin=layout-set

+12. In a JSP that includes the <liferay-theme: defineObjects /> tag, the method to check permissions is:

+    + permissionChecker.hasPermission()